Scindia Steam Navigation Company Ltd.

-The Scindia Steam Navigation Company Ltd. was one of the first large Indian-owned shipping companies, established in 1919 by industrialist Walchand Hirachand and Kilachand Devchand.
+The Scindia Steam Navigation Company Ltd. was one of the first large Indian-owned shipping companies, established in 1919 by 4 industrialists - Walchand Hirachand, Narottam Morarjee, Lallubhai Samaldas and Kilachand Devchand.
 Its first vessel, the SS Loyalty, sailed from Bombay to London on 5 April 1919, marking the first time an Indian company operated a steamship service between India and the United Kingdom.
 The company later expanded to coastal and international routes and played an important role in developing India’s maritime industry.
 In the early 1940s, Scindia established the Scindia Shipyard at Visakhapatnam, which became a significant milestone in modern Indian shipbuilding and was later nationalized as Hindustan Shipyard Limited.

 History

 Foundation and early years

 On 19 December 1914, the RMS Empress of India was sold by Canadian Pacific Railway to the Maharaja of Gwalior.
 It was refitted as a hospital ship during World War I for Indian troops.
 On 19 January 1915, it was renamed Loyalty.

 After World War I, prominent Indian businessmen including Walchand Hirachand, Narottam Morarjee, Kilachand Devchand, and Lallubhai Samaldas formed a syndicate to acquire the vessel Loyalty from Scindia of Gwalior.
 The Scindia Steam Navigation Company Ltd. was registered on 27 March 1919 with an authorised capital of Rs.
 4.5 crore.

 On 5 April 1919, SS Loyalty sailed from Bombay (now Mumbai) to the United Kingdom — the first voyage under an Indian-owned steamship to a foreign port under an Indian flag.
 This event is commemorated annually as India’s National Maritime Day, first observed in 1964.

 The company began with passenger service but soon shifted focus to cargo shipping amid intense competition with British shipping lines, which held significant advantage in route control and freight rates.
 The early years involved overcoming legal, financial, and logistical challenges, but laid the foundation for India’s indigenous merchant fleet.